micro-ROS/micro-ROS.github.io/_docs/overview/comparison/index.md

 ## ROSSerial

-ROSSerial is a protocol for wrapping standard ROS serialized messages and multiplexing multiple topics and services over a character device such as a serial port or network socket.
+ROSSerial is a protocol for wrapping standard ROS serialized messages and multiplexing multiple topics and services over a device such as a serial port or network socket.
 In addition to a protocol definition, there are three types of packages found in this suite:

 - Client Libraries: Client libraries allow users to easily get ROS nodes up and running on various systems.
 These clients are ports of the general ANSI C++ rosserial_client library.